-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - The Washington Post /Contributor/Getty Images

 According to Forbes, Buttigieg bought the home about a decade ago for $125,000.
-It was vacant at the time so he had to refurbish it.
+It was vacant at the time, so he had to refurbish it.

-Amy Klobuchar has an estimated net worth of $2 million, according to Forbes.
-The Minnesota senator’s real estate portfolio consists of two homes.
+Sen. Amy Klobuchar has an estimated net worth of $2 million, according to Forbes.
+The Minnesota senator’s real-estate portfolio consists of two homes.

 - source